 Fourth of July – Post Pandemic

-Last year we followed the covid guidance and didn’t have any of my wife’s families four traditional July 4 holiday parties.
+Last year we thought we were celebrating a post pandemic July 4th.
+That didn’t turn out quite as expected.
+This year hopefully we’re truly post pandemic.
+We’re back to the my wife’s families four traditional July 4 holiday parties.
 Yes, you read that correctly, four different parties.
 I guess that’s what is called either a “truly patriotic family” or “a family that loves a good party.”
 I’ll let you decide which.

-This year we’re vaccinated and the parties are back.
-July 3rd, for the fireworks display over the lake, is at our house.
+Our second July 4th party this year is on July 3rd.
+That one is the fireworks display over the lake.
 Not everyone has the luxury of what feels like a personal fireworks display that’s professionally managed.
 And that’s when problems can arise.
 Individual fireworks displays are more risky than professionally staged shows.
 Last year this was a particularly large problem.
 I remember hearing the mayor of Boston being interviewed about personal fireworks displays.
 He cited more than a 1000% increase in 911 calls due to issues with personal fireworks, and that was still in June.

 Be aware of the laws around personal fireworks.
 Beyond being law abiding, also be responsible.
 Here’s our list of how to easily be responsible.

 Rules to Live by This Fourth of July

 These tips may sound like I’m trying to be funny.
 I’m not.
 The logic and the data behind each tip is explained below: